backtrace-labs/verneuil/README.md

 per 64 KB chunk in the source database file, so 512 KB for a 2 GB file).

 [^size-limit]: This hardcoded limit, coupled with the patrol logic that "touches" every extant chunk once a day, limits the total size of replicated databases for a single process: the replication logic may break down around 20-30 GB, but local operations should not be affected, except for the bounded growth in buffered replication data.
-That's not an issue for us because we only store metadata in sqlite, metadata that tends to be orders of magnitude smaller than the data.
+That's not an issue for us because we only store metadata in SQLite, metadata that tends to be orders of magnitude smaller than the data.

 Chunks can be reaped by a retention rule that deletes them after a week of inactivity (Verneuil attempts to "touch" useful chunks once a